semiomant/Dungeon-World/trans_text/Spielverlauf.md

 #### Evil

-  * Take advantage of someone’s trust
+  * Take advantage of someone's trust
   * Cause suffering for its own sake
   * Destroy something beautiful
   * Upset the rightful order